marjan3/caa-experimentation/README.md

     c.
 Happy to shortest path factor is the percentage of edges that match from the happy path to the shortest path
 2. Vertices traversals per generation tab goes more intro details about a single generation.
 It shows the increments, traversed edges, increments weight & traversal weight.
 The results are paged depending on the number of generations.

 ## Viewing additional statistics & shortest path
 Additionally, the software provides a visualization of the shortest path & vertices distribution.
 That can be done through the View menu.

 # Available as JAR
  - The application is now available as a JAR file.
 Within the `dist/` directory of this repository the executable JAR file can be found.

 Check console and generated graph for results or use the application to run own simulations or traversals

+# Future
+ - Increase unit test coverage for `caa-lib` to 100% (current is 90%)
+ - Use a framework for GUI part to organize code better
+ - Support for other formats then `graphml`
+ - Rename `happy` & `sad` to something else
+ -